Esri/lrs-gcs-toolset/README.md

 # LRS GCS Toolset

 This repository hosts the LRS GCS Toolset for ArcGIS Pro.
-The LRS GCS Toolset contains Python tools that can assist you in validating your data ArcGIS Pro.
+The LRS GCS Toolset contains Python tools that can assist you in validating GCS data ArcGIS Pro.

 ## Features